Letter 27: Motivation - The Fuel for Transformation

 “If I change, what becomes possible is __________.”

 Write them down.
-Revisit them when your motivation wavers—because it will.
-Change is rarely linear: clarity is often followed by regression; three steps forward, two steps back—it is the rhythm of transformation.6
+Look at them again when your motivation wavers—because it will.
+Change isn’t linear.
+Clarity gets followed by confusion.
+Progress gets followed by setbacks.
+Three steps forward, two steps back.
+That’s how transformation works.10

 In my next letter I will explore with you the need to do this work, not only with one other person, but eventually with a group of people—a community.
 Remember, We are Nature.
 Like everything else in nature, we became who we are in the context of our environments.
 To truly change, you need to practice new ways of being in the same context where the old patterns were formed: in relationship, in community, in real-time interaction with other humans.